 It's also true that olives contain a certain amount of fat, but it's the type of fat that's important.
 The food industry has only recently taken a second look at the decades-long war on fat in foods, because some fats - the natural kind - are absolutely essential to a healthy body.
 Nearly three-fourths of the fat in olives, for instance, is oleic acid, a monounsaturated fatty acid linked to reduced blood pressure and cardiovascular disease risk.
 Olives also contain omega-3-rich alpha-linolenic acid.

-Olive Nutrition Facts
+Olives Nutrition Facts

 Studies on Olives